revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Azure glow turns yellow after 1 minute

-For ye with wit and wisdom, all that you need, you have t
+> "For ye with wit and wisdom, all that you need, you have taken"